This blog may contain affiliate links. Read our disclosure policy for more info.

-The price is between $227 and $332 for a 2-night stay for two people with breakfast included.
+The price is about $298 USD for a 2-night stay for two people with breakfast included.

-For a very affordable price- between $46 and $158 for a 2-night stay for two people- you can stay at this hotel with an excellent location, very close to the Soumaya Museum and Chapultepec Forest.
+For a very affordable price- between $65 and $77 USD for a 2-night stay for two people- you can stay at this hotel with an excellent location, very close to the Soumaya Museum and Chapultepec Forest.

-Each room has comfortable beds, free Wi-Fi, flat-screen satellite TV, coffee/tea maker, microwave, refrigerator, and desk.
+Each room has comfortable beds, free Wi-Fi, flat-screen satellite TV, a coffee/tea maker, a microwave, a refrigerator, and a desk.